ncatlab/nlab-content/pages/7/6/6/2/2667/content.md

 +-- {: .num_prop}
 ######Proposition
 There is exactly one symmetric monoidal linear functor
-$i: FinVect \to C$, up to symmetric monoidal linear isomorphism.
+$i \colon FinDimVect \to C$, up to symmetric monoidal linear isomorphism.
 =--

 ### The action of Young symmetrizers ###